1.- Describe your desired wine tour in La Rioja.

-The Rioja wine region takes his name from the Spanish province of La Rioja, in the north east of Spain.
-The capital city here is Logroño, but the historic city of Haro, in the north west, is far more important when it comes to wine, because this is where you find the really great wineries, or bodegas, to use the Spanish word.
+The The Rioja wine region takes its name from the Spanish province of La Rioja, in the north central part of Spain.
+The capital city here is Logroño, but the historic city of Haro, is far more important when it comes to wine, because this is where you find the really great wineries, or bodegas, to use the spanish word.

-The Rioja wine region splits into the 3 parts: Rioja Alta, Rioja Baja and Rioja Alavesa; Rioja Alta and Rioja Alavesa are far the west than Baja and at the high elevations.
+The Rioja wine region is divided into three parts: Rioja Alta, Rioja Baja and Rioja Alavesa; Rioja Alta and Rioja Alavesa are farther west than Baja and at higher elevations.

 But all 3 wine regions sited on the shadow of great Sierra de Cantabria mountain range.
 A good region for a day wine tour.